Chanistar/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/6b59823d-cf1d-4c6f-a4d6-e7b548d536e5)

-Downloading the osTicket-Installation Zip File so that we can install the program and its prerequisits.
+Downloading the osTicket-Installation Zip File so that we can install the program and its prerequisites.

 <p>